-• TSUS: Approval of Rules and Regulations
+TSUS: Approval of Rules and Regulations

-This item, with changes as discussed and approved at the Rules and Regulations Committee meeting, was voted on and passed under the approval of the Consent Agenda.
+This item was voted on and passed under the approval of the Consent Agenda.
 This item can be found immediately following the meeting minutes.

 X. GOVERNMENTAL RELATIONS

 Chairman Amato called on Regent Harle, who asked Vice Chancellor Sean Cunningham to make a brief report.
 Vice Chancellor Cunningham presented a legislative update concerning state and federal issues that have the potential to impact the Texas State University System.